 Thien Mu Pagoda – the most beautiful pagoda of Hue, which is considered as the National pagoda of The Nguyen Dynasty, is your next destination after Khai Dinh Tomb.
 You can find the relics of Monk Thich Quang Duc – his private car, an eloquent witness of the Buddhist era in Vietnam.

-At lunch time, Dacotours introduces to you Hue specialties – the featured local dishes of this ancient city, in one of Hue’s famous restaurants.
+At lunch time, Dacotours introduces to you Hue family dishes at one of Hue’s famous restaurants.

 We will take you to Hue Imperial city – the former administrative center as well as the accommodation of 13 Kings of the Nguyen Dynasty – the last feudatory Empire of Vietnam.
 The Imperial city is preserved as new for hundreds years, and tourists are allowed to visit many places such as Meridian Gate, Thai Hoa Palace and Duyet Thi duong theatre.
 Our tour guide will tell you the secret stories of the Royal family, of the Kings and the Queens’ lives.